Adult Dog and Cat Wellness

 Comprehensive physical exams are the most important part of a complete adult wellness program.
 Many medical conditions are detected on physical exam that the owner was unaware of because pets can not communicate and tend to hide their illnesses.
 Early detection, recognition, and timely intervention of medical conditions are the key to a long, healthy life.

 A few years ago, the veterinary community routinely gave vaccines yearly to almost all patients.
 There has been much research and discussion recently regarding frequency of vaccines.
-At Shelton Pet Hospital, we have followed the research and discussion with the desire to provide the very best care for our patients.
+At Shelton Veterinary Care, we have followed the research and discussion with the desire to provide the very best care for our patients.
 We have learned that vaccines are still critical for pets to protect them against diseases, but due to length of immunity and possibility of side effects, the vaccines should not always be given at yearly intervals.
-In 2005, we began offering vaccines tailored to each specific patients exposure.
+We offer vaccines tailored to each specific patients exposure.

 A vaccination protocol will be recommended for your pet based on their exposure and according to the newest knowledge regarding vaccinations.
 For example, most adult dogs will be vaccinated every year for bordetella, but only every 3 years for Distemper/parvo and Rabies.
 Cats will require some vaccinations yearly and others every 3rd year.